arkq/bluez-alsa/README.md

 	affect hardware audio devices (because for hardware devices, this change is disabled), but it affects A LOT all software plug-ins.
 Random deadlocks are inevitable.
-My personal advice is to disable it during alsa-lib configuration step (`./configure --disable-thread-safety` - of course, if one is compiling alsa-lib from source), or if it is not possible (instalation from a package repository), disable it via an environmental variable, as follows: `export LIBASOUND_THREAD_SAFE=0`.
+My personal advice is to disable it during alsa-lib configuration step (`./configure --disable-thread-safety` - of course, if one is compiling alsa-lib from source), or if it is not possible (installation from a package repository), disable it via an environmental variable, as follows: `export LIBASOUND_THREAD_SAFE=0`.
 Just take a look at involved [hacks](http://git.alsa-project.org/?p=alsa-lib.git;a=blob;f=src/pcm/pcm_ioplug.c;h=1dc198e7c99c933264fa25c9d7dbac5153bf0860;hb=1bf144013cffdeb41a5df3a11a8eb2596c5ea2b5#l682)
 	(search for "to avoid deadlock" comments) and decide for yourself.

+3. Couldn't bind controller socket: Address already in use

+	It is not possible to run more than one instance of the BlueALSA server per HCI device.
+If one tries to run second instance, it fails with the `"Couldn't bind controller socket: Address already in use"` error message.
+This error message might also appear when the previous BlueALSA server has crashed unexpectedly.
+In order to recover from this error, one has to manually remove dangling socket located in the `/var/run/bluealsa` directory (this location might be different for non standard configuration).

 Resources